admir-selimovic/3dgs20-force-prediction/README.md

 | G-map & Nonscal. | .xxxx±.xxxxx | .xxxx |
 | + & - | .0204±.00019 | .xxxx |
 | + & + | **.0186±.00015** | .0165 |

+As shown in the table, the $G$-morphic and nonscalar features method significantly outperforms the non-$G$-morphic and scalar method as well as the $G$-morphic and scalar alternative.

+The forward time for the $G$-morphic and nonscalar method is comparable to the times for the other methods, suggesting that the increase in prediction accuracy does not come at the cost of computational efficiency.

+Despite the promising outcomes, the $G$-morphic and nonscalar method is not devoid of limitations.
+For example, the validation of the method has thus far been constrained to synthetic datasets, without empirical substantiation through real-world structures.
+Future endeavours should aim to corroborate the efficacy of the model utilising datasets derived from actual physical configurations.

+In summary, the $G$-morphic and nonscalar method constitutes a robust and computationally efficient framework for the accurate prediction of physical properties in structural design.
+It outperforms alternative methods in terms of accuracy without compromising on computational efficiency.

 ![Comparison of MAE](img/mp-steer-non-steer-comparison.png)
 ![MAE on Validation Dataset](img/mae-sh-sample-v3-upscaled-bw.png)